afterxleep/WireKit/docs/ExampleApp/README.md

 # WireKit Sample App

-This is a quick demo app that fetches a random list of ToDos from a mock service and mocks additions.
+### This project is Archived.
+The latest Wirekit Sample application is available of the [library documentation](https://github.com/afterxleep/WireKit/tree/main/docs/ExampleApp).